Figure 1. The Opel-RAK 1 car, with Kurt Volkhart at the wheel.

 Opel-RAK was a series of rocket powered cars and planes commissioned and, in some cases, driven or piloted, by the automobile tycoon Fritz von Opel, of the Opel car company, in association with others, including Max Valier and Wilhelm Sander.

-The world's first rocket-propelled car was driven by Kurt C. Volkhart to a top speed of 75 km/h (47 mph) on March 15, 1928, at Opel's track near Rüsselsheim.
+The world's first rocket-propelled car was driven by Kurt C. Volkhart to a top speed of 75 kilometers per hour (47 mph) on March 15, 1928, at Opel's track near Rüsselsheim.
 The experimenters then decided to replace the standard car they'd been using with a vehicle specially designed for 400-pound Sander rockets.

-The new car, called the Opel-RAK 1, was a converted racer whose conventional engine was replaced by six Sander rockets and then by eight.
+The new car, called the Opel-RAK 1 (see Figure 1), was a converted racer whose conventional engine was replaced by six Sander rockets and then by eight.
 On April 12, 1928, successful runs were made at speeds of up to 55 mph over 2,000- to 3,000-foot distances at Rüsselsheim.
 Then a 12-rocket experiment was made, and though five rockets failed to ignite, the car reached more than 70 mph.
 The Opel-RAK 1 was followed by the Opel-RAK 2, which was fitted with short, inverse wings to hold it to the ground as it sped along.
-Opel-RAK 2, fitted with 24 rockets and with Opel himself at the wheel, sped down a track in Berlin on May 23, 1928, at a speed of 143 mph (230 km/h).
+Opel-RAK 2 (see Figure 2), fitted with 24 rockets and with Opel himself at the wheel, sped down a track in Berlin on May 23, 1928, at a speed of 143 mph (230 kilometers per hour).

 Early rocket plane experiments